-- Rest.

-- Take a cool shower, bath, or sponge bath.

-- If possible, seek an air-conditioned environment.

-If you don't have air conditioning, consider visiting an air-conditioned shopping mall or public library to cool off.

-- Wear lightweight clothing.

-- If possible, remain indoors in the heat of the day.

-- · Avoid strenuous activities.
+- Rest. - Take a cool shower, bath, or sponge bath. - If possible, seek an air-conditioned environment.
+If you don't have air conditioning, consider visiting an air-conditioned shopping mall or public library to cool off. - Wear lightweight and light-colored clothing. - If possible, remain indoors in the heat of the day. - Avoid strenuous activities.